mailchimp/content-style-guide/04-grammar-and-mechanics.html.md

 The first time you mention a person in writing, refer to them by their first and last names.
 On all other mentions, refer to them by their first name.

-Capitalize the names of teams, departments, and individual job titles.
+Capitalize the names of departments and teams (but not the word "team" or "department").

+- Marketing team
+- Support department

+Capitalize individual job titles when referencing to a specific role.
+Don't capitalize when referring to the role in general terms.

+- Our new Marketing Manager starts today.
+- All the managers ate pizza.

 Don't refer to someone as a “ninja,” “rockstar,” or “wizard” unless they literally are one.